 OWNER & PRESIDENT

-And, by acquiring Pegasus Coffee in October 2019, Matt took the first step in turning this dream into a reality.
+Finally, by acquiring Pegasus Coffee in October 2019, Matt took the first step in turning this dream into a reality.

-Importantly, the more he’s learned about coffee, the more of a purist Matt’s become.
+Meanwhile, the more he’s learned about coffee, the more of a purist Matt’s become.
 Today he enjoys his filter coffee black, his espresso shots pulled at a 2:1 brew ratio for 25-28 seconds, and his lattes poured with nothing but micro-foamed milk.
 He never tires of sampling the delicious variety of flavors available in properly sourced and roasted coffees from around the world.
-And, he’s ever inspired by the idea that, through Pegasus, he can help improve coffee farmers’ standard of living simply by sharing what he’s learned about coffee over the past twenty years with as many people as possible.
+And, he’s ever inspired by the idea that, through Pegasus, he can help improve coffee farmers’ standard of living by sharing what he’s learned about coffee over the past twenty years with as many people as possible.

 HEAD OF COFFEE & ROASTING OPERATIONS